Newcastle's Leading Residential & Commercial Solar Installers

 A Tesla Model 3 electric vehicle has a battery which stores 60kWh of energy.
 If we charged that car with a single-phase charger which is up to 7kW of power, the EV would take 8.2 hours to charge.

 When the house is upgraded to three-phase power, it can deliver up to 22kW of charging to the EV, reducing the charge time to under 3 hours.
-This upgrade has enabled the supply to triplicate and provide more power.
+This upgrade enables the supply to triplicate and provide more power for electric vehicles that have the charging capabilities.

 Not every house or business will need to upgrade to three-phase power, however there are benefits to upgrading your electricity supply which may be worth it depending on requirements and budget.